EduardLev/Set-CS193P/README.md

 # Description

-A solo game 'Set' built from scratch.
+A solo game 'Set' built from scratch for the second programming assignment in the Stanford CS193P course available through ITunes U.

 ## Using